 The inspector will look for the items listed on the EQFL Facility Inspection Log.
 All areas subject to spills, such as the loading/unloading, container storage areas, hazardous waste treatment tank, and oil-water separator are inspected daily (each operating day).
 All containers are inspected for container condition, closure, labeling, and aisle space.
 Housekeeping and proper storage in the storage building are also inspected daily.
 The vehicle loading and unloading areas and transfer facility vehicles and wastes are inspected daily to identify problems.
 External areas such as the area for storage of empty containers and the stormwater systems (trenches, filter, and retention pond) are inspected daily to identify problems.
-Safety and emergency equipment is inspected daily for condition, availability, and operations capability.
-The safety and emergency equipment inspected includes fire control equipment, communication devices, safety showers and eye washes, spill kits, exits, safety supply lockers, fire suppression and alarm systems, and LEL meter and sensors.
+Safety and emergency equipment inspected includes fire control equipment, communication devices, safety showers and eye washes, spill kits, exits, safety supply lockers, fire suppression and alarm systems, and LEL meter and sensors.
 The contents of the safety supply lockers will be inspected and inventoried monthly.
 The date of inspection and inventory will also be noted on the Facility Inspection Log.
-The contents of the safety supply lockers are to be used only in the event of an emergency.
 The date of reinspection and re-inventory will be noted on the Facility Inspection Log.
 The waste inventory for each hazard class and bay, to include transfer facility waste, is noted daily on the inspection log.